gabrieljreed/portfolio-website/content/projects/asset-browser.md

 - Adding wildcards and negation to the search

 I also added a form to the application that when submitted would create a new GitHub issue.
 This allowed the artists to easily submit feedback and bug reports, and it also allowed me to keep track of all the feedback in one place.

+## Results

+The Asset Browser was a huge success, and it was used by all the artists at Studio Zubio.
+It allowed us to easily find assets, and it also allowed us to add metadata to assets, which made them easier to find.
+It also allowed us to easily add tags to assets, which made it even easier to find assets.
+It also allowed us to easily preview assets, which made it easier to find the right asset for the job.
+It was also a great learning experience for me as I learned a lot about databases, Python, and Qt, along with how to build a user-friendly application.